cplankey/serverlessops-workshops/02-architecture/02-synchronous-requests/README.md

   * API Gateway requests are charged independent of Lambda invocations
 * Added request latency.

-In this module we'll demonstrate how to bypass API Gateway and have one Lambda function invoke another directly for making a synchronus request.
+In this module we'll demonstrate how to bypass API Gateway and have one Lambda function invoke another directly for making a synchronous request.
 Instead of an HTTP endpoint providing a stable interface to trigger our code, we will trigger a function handler directly using an [AWS SDK API for Lambda function invocation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/lambda.html#Lambda.Client.invoke).
 Depending on your needs, this can be a useful pattern for application.

 ![Lambda Invoke Request](../../images/wild-rydes-lambda-invoke.png)